 You may also try VPN OneClick, which lists UK among the servers.
 Regardless of what VPN service you choose, once it is activated, you are ready to go on and start recording videos from iPlayer.

-To run the user script in your browser, you need to install an extension.
-This varies depending on your browser.
+To run the user script in your browser, you need to install an extension that is compatible with Greasemonkey (version 3) scripts.
 The following are recommended:

 After this step, you can click the following link to open the script page on Greasyfork.
 On the page that shows up, click on the Install this script button to complete the procedure.